The Ohio State University · Department of Astronomy

 CASPER

-Computational and Agentic Scientific Practices, Epistemology, and Reasoning
+Computational & Agentic Scientific Practices, Epistemology, and Reasoning

 Why Ohio State

-OSU's astronomy program has a research profile well-suited for the AI era, with active leadership across cosmology, time-domain astronomy, stellar astrophysics, and instrumentation.
-Each of these strengths connects naturally to an AI research direction.
+OSU's astronomy program leads across cosmology, time-domain astronomy, stellar astrophysics, and instrumentation.
+Each strength connects naturally to an AI research direction.

 Cosmology

-Deep involvement in two cosmology flagships — DESI and the Roman Space Telescope — with roles spanning instrument science, data validation, and science analysis.
+Deep involvement in two cosmology flagships—DESI and the Roman Space Telescope—spanning instrument science, data validation, and analysis.

 Generative models for high-dimensional Bayesian inference and uncertainty quantification; agentic instrumentation control at scale.